-Studying sociology offers insights into social and cultural issues. it helps you develop a multi-perspective and critical approach to understanding issues around culture, identity, religion, crime, families and social power.
+Studying sociology offers insights into social and cultural issues.
+It helps students develop a multi-perspective and critical approach to understanding issues around culture, identity, religion, crime, families and social power.
 More than once during the course you're bound to ask yourself the question, "why has society developed like this? with poverty, ignorance, crime and injustice."